Wat Misaka: Professional career

-Misaka was selected by the New York Knicks in the 1947 BAA Draft.
+Misaka was selected by the New York Knicks in the 1947 BAA draft.
 He debuted as the first non-Caucasian player in the BAA (later known as the NBA) in 1947, the same year that Jackie Robinson broke the baseball color line.
-The first African American did not play in the NBA until 1950.
+The first African-American did not play in the NBA until 1950.
 There were no press conferences or interviews to commemorate Misaka's first game.
 "It wasn't a big thing," he said.
 "Nobody cared."

 Misaka played in three games and scored seven points in the 1947–48 season before being cut from the team mid-season.
 He believed he was cut because the Knicks had too many guards.
 Misaka said he did not feel any discrimination from teammates or opposing players during his time with the Knicks, but he did not mingle with everyone.
 During training camp, he was only close with future Hall-of-Famer Carl Braun.

 Later years

 Misaka declined an offer to play with the Harlem Globetrotters, and he returned home to earn a degree in engineering from Utah.
 "The salary for a rookie and the salary for starting engineer weren't much different", Misaka recalled.
 He then joined a company in Salt Lake City as an electrical engineer.
 He and his wife, Kate, had two children.
-Misaka died at the age of 95 on November 20, 2019 in Salt Lake City.
+Misaka died at the age of 95 on November 20, 2019, in Salt Lake City.

+Misaka went on to pursue bowling after his basketball career ended, notably hitting a near-perfect 299 game at the age of 80.